 Cristina Pietropaolo (MA, MI), Operations Specialist

+Cristina holds an MI (LIS/Book History & Print Culture, University of Toronto) and an MA (Folklore, Memorial University of Newfoundland).
 Contact Cristina to inquire about membership, workshops/events or to arrange appointments with Collaboratory Graduate Assistants.
-She holds an MA (Folklore) and an MI (LIS/Book History & Print Culture).
 Cristina is available for consultation on thinking through research design, qualitative research and creative dissemination.

 Graduate Student Research Consultants

-Alexa is an interdisciplinary artist, researcher, and photographer who is a PhD student in the Communication & Culture program.
-Alexa’s research explores ethical forms of visual representation and alternative forms of research and dissemination in the arts and academia.
-Alexa is available to advise on research design, project planning, photography & multimedia works, collaborative practices, interdisciplinary research, and getting stuff done.
+Alexa is an interdisciplinary artist, researcher, and PhD student in the Communication & Culture program.
+Alexa’s research explores ethics in visual representation and alternative forms of research and dissemination in the arts and academia.
+Alexa is available to advise on research design, project planning, collaborative practices, interdisciplinary research, and getting stuff done.